-Both of the recommendation tasks above are popular in the literature [8, 12, 37, 40].
+Both two recommendation tasks above are popular in the literature [8, 12, 36, 39].
 The general recommendation task differs from the shopping basket-based recommendation task because there is no specific context items of the target item in the general recommendation task.
-Note that the two tasks are personalized recommendation problems.
-In fact, there are non-personalized recommendation problems such as session-based recommendation [14], where users (i.e. user IDs) are not available in transactions.
-However, in this paper, we focus on personalized recommendation tasks because they are more preferred in the literature [8, 37, 40].
+In this paper, we focus on personalized recommendation tasks because they are more preferred than the non-personalized recommendation tasks in the literature [8, 36, 39].